 Tricholoma columbetta - Blue Spot Knight

-The Blue Spot Knight is mycorrhizal with broadleaf trees rather than with conifers.
+The Blue Spot Knight is mycorrhizal with broadleaf trees and possibly also with conifers.

 Cap gills and stem of Tricholoma columbetta - Blue Spot Knight